ppy/osu-wiki/wiki/Tournaments/MBS/2/en.md

 ## Organisation

-The Mania Beginner's Showdown 2 is run by various community members.
+The Mania Beginner's Showdown 2 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |